Deer Run subdivision gets the green light from federal judge

 Parish President Randy Delatte ordered that work stop on the development earlier this year.
 Until Monday Ascension Properties, the company behind Deer Run, was locked in a lawsuit with the Livingston Parish government over the storied subdivision.
 U.S. District Judge Shelly Dick called off the trial before it could get started.
 She ordered the subdivision could move forward with development and parish leaders cannot block building.

 Residents near the development say they’re not excited about the subdivision likely moving forward.
-Many have complained about an increase in traffic and a lack of infrastructure surrounding the rural area.
+Many have complained about increased traffic and a lack of infrastructure surrounding the rural area.

 In 2022, the developers of the proposed subdivision tried to get approval.
-At the time, they promised a 2,000-acre development with 400 apartments and 689 lots.
-Then there were changes which amended how many lots could be built and what at size.
+They promised a 2,000-acre development with 400 apartments and 689 lots at the time.
+Then some changes amended how many lots could be built and what size.

 William Elgin lives on 4-H Road, next to the lot developers have left vacant since the stop work order.
 Although he’s not opposed to something new, Elgin said he wants to see a plan.